Chameleon-Vision/chameleon-docs/docs/source/installation/pc-testing-setup.rst

 To download the latest .jar file click `here
 <https://sourceforge.net/projects/chameleon-vision/files/latest/download/>`_

-Remame the file you downloaded to chameleon-vision.jar
+Rename the file you downloaded to chameleon-vision.jar

 Open a command line in the folder with the JAR file you just downloaded then run